-DNS and K-root Operations Status: Expanding Description The RIPE NCC provides DNS coordination and support activities as well as reverse DNS services for the IPv4 and FTEs 4.2 Cost 797 CAPEX 140 IPv6 address space that it manages.
+DNS and K-root Operations Status: Expanding $\Theta \in$ Description The RIPE NCC provides DNS coordination and support activities as well as reverse DNS services for the IPv4 and IPv6 address space that it manages.
 For reverse DNS (rDNS) associated with the address space managed by other RIRs, the RIPE NCC provides secondary DNS services to support the reliability of reverse lookups.
-K-root instances 2015: 2016: 20 42 53 Benefits Provides reverse DNS services for RIPE NCC members with registered IP addresses 20 (+110%) (+26.2%) Ensures the stability and diversity of the DNS root name server system Guarantees the neutral, impartial and professional provision of key high-level DNS services Provides a secondary service for ccTLD operators
+FTEs 4.2 Cost 784 CAPEX 150 K-root instances 2015: 2016: 2017: 20 42 53 Benefits Provides reverse DNS services for RIPE NCC members 20 (+110%) (+26.2%) Provides reverse DNS services for RPE NCC members with registered IP addresses > Ensures the stability and diversity of the DNS root name server system > Guarantees the neutral, impartial and professional provision of key high-level DNS services > Provides a secondary service for ccTLD operators